Loading...

 Practicing and competing in tournaments requires a time commitment.
 This could interfere with schoolwork, sleep schedules, and family routines.
 It could also introduce added stress if a young person is using all their free time to engage in training and competition, without leaving time to relax by doing other things.

-Much like traditional sports competition, especially in a team setting, there is a chance that a bad match could frustrate a child or young person playing the game.
+Much like traditional sports competitions, there is a chance that a bad match could frustrate a child or young person playing the game.
 They may also get upset if their favourite team doesn’t win or perform well.
-This could result in negative emotional reactions such as outbursts, sulking, or fixation.

 Esports lack an overarching authority body like those in traditional sports, such as the Union of European Football Associations (UEFA) in football.
 Bodies, like the International Esports Federation (IESF) are still in the early stages of attempting to introduce global regulation standards.
 This is problematic because there are no standards for accountability and a disparity in rules and requirements for competitions.